Hackers News Hackers News

 Emy Elsamnoudy

-A critical cross-vendor vulnerability class, dubbed “Comment and Control,” has emerged, representing a new category of prompt injection attacks.
-This technique weaponizes GitHub pull request titles, issue bodies, and issue comments to hijack AI coding agents and steal API keys and access tokens directly from CI/CD environments, as detailed by researchers.
+A novel and critical vulnerability class, dubbed “Comment and Control,” has emerged, representing a significant advancement in prompt injection attacks.
+This technique exploits GitHub pull request titles, issue bodies, and comments to compromise AI coding agents, enabling the theft of API keys and access tokens directly from continuous integration/continuous deployment (CI/CD) environments.
+Researchers have thoroughly documented this new threat.

 Table Of Content